chaz303/3D-Text-Synthesizer/README.md

 ## About 3D Text Synthesizer

-Zexty Ext is a program to make your text _zesty_ and _sexy_.
-It is inspired by the television graphics of the late-seventies through mid-eighties made with low powered computers and analog video synthesizers such as the Scanimate.
+3D Text Synthesizer is a program to make your text _fun_ and _exciting_.
+It is inspired by the television graphics of the late-seventies through mid-eighties; typically made with low powered computers and analog video synthesizers (such as the Scanimate).

 ### How to Use